The best hikes in Mount Cook National Park in New Zealand

 Where to stay in Mount Cook

 If you want to camp in the national park, then the best option is White Horse Hill Camp Ground.
-I camped here and it’s a first come, first serve campground maintained by DOC.
-The fee per night is NZD 13 and there are spaces for campervans as well as grassy spots for tents.
+I camped here and it’s a first come, first serve campground maintained by Department of Conservation.
+The fee per night is NZD 18 and there are spaces for campervans as well as grassy spots for tents.
 Other than a shelter with running water and toilets, there are no facilities at this camp site.
+Reservations are required and can be made on the DOC website.

 If you are not camping, you can stay in a hotel or motel in Mt Cook Village but prices can be quite high as accommodation is limited.
 Alternatively, you’ll find cheaper options in nearby Twizel or Lake Tekapo.
 Note that these are quite popular spots too and when I stayed here (March) everything was fully booked well in advance, so make sure to book well ahead!